 (h) The right to withdraw consent.

-6.3 If you state on the Consent Form at the outset of your instructions to us, that you wish to be forgotten on conclusion of our work for you, then on production of all data obtained in report form, we shall automatically delete all data obtained.
-If you do not state you wish to be forgotten on the Consent form, all data we hold on you will automatically be deleted within 6 weeks form the production of the report.
+6.3 If you state on the Consent Form at the outset of your instructions to us, that you wish to be forgotten on conclusion of our work for you, then on production of the results obtained in report form, we shall automatically delete all data obtained.
+If you do not state you wish to be forgotten on the Consent form, all data we hold on you will automatically be deleted 7 days from the production of the report.